oroinc/documentation/user_guide/emb_forms.rst

 4. Click the button in the top right corner to save the form.

 For example, we have created a form for the custom channel.
-We've change the text color to green and the background to yellow.
-We've also changed the Success Message to "Thank you for the question"
+We've changed the text color to green and the background to yellow.
+We've also changed the Success Message to "Thank you for the question!".

 .. image:: ./img/emb_form/emb_form_create_ex.png

-After we've save it, the form has appeared in the Embedded Forms grid.
+After we've saved it, the form has appeared in the Embedded Forms grid.

 .. image:: ./img/emb_form/emb_form_create_ex_01.png